jpbempel/jpbempel.github.io/_posts/jvm-debug-symbols.md

 //   - deoptimizating compiled frames
 ```

-A safepoint is point in code where it is safe for application threads to be stopped for doing some VM operations like GC that needs to inspect thread stacks.
+A safepoint is a point in the code where it is safe for an application's threads to be suspended to do some VM operations like GC that needs to inspect the thread's stack.
+For example, it is used for Garbage Collection to scan the thread stack for object root references.
-When thread execution is stopped at those safepoints, JVM state is perfectly known: local variables & registers may contain reference to object that needs to be tracked.
+When a thread is suspended at a safepoint, the thread's state is perfectly known.
+The local variables and registers which may contain reference to object have been saved in a local structure used by the VM to track such objects.

-Those safepoints are emitted by the JIT compiler at strategic places that balance the execution speed and reactivity to stop threads.
-It's also a trade-off for debug information recording as we cannot keep track of all machine instructions and their mapping equivalent to BCI/source line numbers.
+Those safepoints are emitted by the JIT compiler at strategic places that balance the execution speed and reactivity to suspend the thread.
+It's also a trade-off for debug information recording since we cannot keep track the mapping between all machine instructions and their equivalent to BCI/source line numbers.

-During compilation of a method, bytecode is converted to nodes inside a graph, and each operation is a specialized node.
-For calling a method we have a `CallNode` and those `CallNode`s are most of the time associated with a Safepoint.
-When emitting machine code for the node, JIT compiler knows that we are at a safepoint and trigger the recording of the current execution context through the debug information recorder.
+During compilation of a method, the bytecode is converted to a graph of specialized nodes (a node is, for example, "load argument 0" or "call method X").
+For calling a method we have a `CallNode` node and those `CallNode`s are most of the time associated with a Safepoint.
+When emitting machine code for the node, the JIT compiler knows about the safepoint and triggers the recording of the current execution context through the debug information recorder.

 Information recorded are:
  - OopMap: Set of object references that are reachable from the current method (registers or stack)